bleeding-heavens/no-OS-embedded-systems-showcase/README.md

 Hello !
+Welcome to my embedded systems showcase without OS programming.

 When running this in Code Composer Studio, please use the following settings for the Serial Terminal:

 Baud Rate: 9600